ankitsingh095/Hand-gestures-controller-gaming-system/README.md

 python game.py
 ```

 2. In another terminal, start the gesture controller:
 ```bash
 python main.py
 ```

 Quit the gesture window with **q**.

+# Hand gestures-controller gaming system
+Hand Gesture-Controlled Gaming System using Python, OpenCV, and MediaPipe — play games with your hands instead of a keyboard.